Overview

 Below is an example using nslookup, found natively on Windows machines.

-C:\Users> nslookup bad.threatstop.com [Bind Server IP or Hostname]
+C:\Users> nslookup bad.threatstop.com [Bind Server IP Address or Hostname]

 Server: [Bind Server Hostname]